 Plan Your Holiday on Koh Chang

+You're almost certainly coming here for a beach holiday.
 So, here's a brief run down of the island's main beaches.
 These are all on the west coast, with White Sand beach in the north and Lonely beach in the south.
 In between, you have Klong Prao - the longest beach on the island and Kai Bae beach.

-There are other, quieter, beach areas on the island and you'll learn more about them in the Island Guide which covers all corners of the island, not just the main beaches.
+There are other, quieter, beach areas on the island and you'll learn more about them in the Island Guide below which covers all corners of the island, not just the main beaches.

 Hit The Beaches . . .